-This article is part of our June series about the future of work.
+This article is part of our collection about the future of work.
 Click here for more.

-Technology is changing the way that people get hired, how they do their work, and the skills they need to get the job done.
+Technology is changing the way people get hired, how they do their work, and the skills they need to get their jobs done.

 But what exactly will the workplace of the future look like?
 We posed that question to a group of industry thought leaders.
-Their responses, below, paint a picture of a technology-empowered workforce where automation frees employees from the mundane and enables them to be more creative and effective at their jobs.
+Their responses, below, reflect a technology-empowered workforce where automation frees employees from the mundane and enables them to be more creative and effective at their jobs.

 Donna Morris, EVP, Customer And Employee Experience, Adobe: